Zimbra-Community/mailing-lists/milter/README.md

 Its great, because the final message that goes to the recipients is still processed by Zimbra as a normal DL message.

-For CentOS7:
+For CentOS 7:

      yum install epel-release
      yum group install "Development Tools"
      yum install python3-pip supervisor sendmail python3-devel sendmail-devel

-For Ubuntu 16.04
+For Ubuntu 16.04:

      apt install build-essential python3-pip supervisor sendmail libmilter-dev

-Then the rest of the installation is the same for both distros:
+This part is the same for both distros:

      pip3 install --upgrade pip
      pip3 install python-libmilter pymilter